AlexPrilip/eToken-smart-card-lab/README.md

 # eToken-smart-card-lab
-Lab for learn how to use eToken smart card and how to protect my own software with it.
+Lab for learn how to use eToken Smart-Card and how to protect my own software with it.